 Ready to ogle some gorgeous Christmas window displays?
 We know, searching for the best holiday gifts for 2016 in NYC can be nightmarish at times—especially if your list forces you to combat the inevitably tourist-packed realm that is Fifth Avenue.
 But there’s an upside to navigating these painfully busy streets at this time of year: You get to peep department stores’ ornate window displays and Christmas lights.
 In fact, some of them are so impressive, they might be reason enough to stroll through midtown.
 (Just wait till the out-of-towners have gone to bed.)
 Check out our ranking for the best Christmas window displays below!

-RECOMMENDED: See the full Christmas in New York
+RECOMMENDED: Full guide to Christmas in New York

 Christmas window displays in New York